EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 ssh docker-vm shutdown -h now
 ```

+(You should now find that the original `make` command has now exited,
+in the first terminal session.)

 ## Install the systemd service and optionally start it on boot

-You can install the systemd service to control the VM and for automatic startup
+You can install the systemd service to control the VM and/or startup
 on boot, explained in the following steps:

 If you want to automatically start the Docker VM on startup, you must